 Throughout church history, believers have used art, music and writing to try to describe the wonders of heaven.
 The classic literature includes Augustine’s City of God, Dante’s Paradiso in the Divine Comedy, and John Bunyan’s Pilgrim’s Progress.
 At their best these cultural artifacts reflect biblical teaching; at other times they are merely speculative.
 The Bible gives us a more reliable account, offering at least three reasons why heaven is so great.
 Paying attention to these truths helps us to answer our questions.

 The first reason for heaven’s greatness is God himself.
-A radio host recently interviewed some famous people about heaven.
-A threefold pattern emerged from the discussion: they all believed in heaven; they all assumed they would be there; but when asked to describe heaven, none of them mentioned that God was there.
-This is to miss the most important reason why heaven is great: the God of heaven will be there and he is great beyond imagination.
+A radio host recently interviewed some famous people about the topic.
+A threefold pattern emerged from the discussion: they all believed in heaven; they all assumed they would be there; but when asked to describe it, none of them mentioned that God was there.
+This is to miss the most important reason why heaven is great: God will be there and he is great beyond imagination.

 Heaven is also great because it is the climax to a great story of cosmic proportions.
 The end of a story only makes sense when we know the whole narrative.
 Our world reflects the broken condition that marred God’s original good creation at the fall of Adam and Eve.
 We see this death and decay at a global level, and we experience it in our everyday lives.
 The biblical story is primarily about God’s plan to restore his creation.